ssugar/Blog/_posts/Fabric/2024-06-27-FastAIMLModelInFabric.md

 ```

 Some warnings/errors will show up in the output of the abvoe cell, they can be ignored.

+Create the fastai [datablock](https://docs.fast.ai/data.block.html), load in the downloaded pictures, and display 9 of them in the cell output.

 ```python
 #create your fastai datablock